dongmeic/BikeCounting/README.md

 # Bike on buses

 Bike on buses data is provided by LTD monthly since 2013.
 The April and October data can be explored by routes in the [MPO data portal](https://www.lcog.org/thempo/page/bikes-buses).
+The monthly data is [aggregated](https://github.com/dongmeic/BikeCounting/blob/main/BikeCounts/Explore_Bikes_On_Buses.ipynb) to show the stations with the most frequent bikes on buses.

 # Bike facilities and infrastructure (bike map)